dissanayakeG/PHP_AND_JS/Docs/ReachInNutShell.md

 ## Removing Effect Dependencies

-- Every time you adjust the Effect’s dependencies to reflect the code, look at the dependency list.
-Does it make sense for the Effect to re-run when any of these dependencies change?
-Sometimes, the answer is “no”:
-- You might want to re-execute different parts of your Effect under different conditions.
-- You might want to only read the latest value of some dependency instead of “reacting” to its changes.
-- A dependency may change too often unintentionally because it’s an object or a function.
-- To find the right solution, you’ll need to answer a few questions about your Effect.
-Let’s walk through them.
-- Should this code move to an event handler?
-- Is your Effect doing several unrelated things?
-(Each Effect should represent an independent synchronization process.)
-- Are you reading some state to calculate the next state?
-- Do you want to read a value without “reacting” to its changes?
-- Does some reactive value change unintentionally?
-- **NOTE:** This problem only affects objects and functions.
-In JavaScript, each newly created object and function is considered distinct from all the others.
-It doesn’t matter that the contents inside of them may be the same!
-- Object and function dependencies can make your Effect re-synchronize more often than you need.
-- This is why, whenever possible, you should try to avoid objects and functions as your Effect’s dependencies.
-Instead, try moving them outside the component, inside the Effect, or extracting primitive values out of them.
-- Dependencies should always match the code.
-- When you’re not happy with your dependencies, what you need to edit is the code.
-- Suppressing the linter leads to very confusing bugs, and you should always avoid it.
-- To remove a dependency, you need to “prove” to the linter that it’s not necessary.
-- If some code should run in response to a specific interaction, move that code to an event handler.
-- If different parts of your Effect should re-run for different reasons, split it into several Effects.
-- If you want to update some state based on the previous state, pass an updater function.
-- If you want to read the latest value without “reacting” it, extract an Effect Event from your Effect.
-- In JavaScript, objects and functions are considered different if they were created at different times.
-- Try to avoid object and function dependencies.
-Move them outside the component or inside the Effect.
-- Sticking to primitive props where possible makes it easier to optimize your components later.
+### Core Principle

+**Dependencies should always match the code**

+- when you're not happy with your dependencies, edit the code, not the dependency array.

+### Key Questions to Ask Before Fixing Dependencies

+Before adjusting dependencies, evaluate your Effect by asking these critical questions:

+**Should this code move to an event handler?**

+- If code should run in response to specific user interactions, move it to an event handler instead of an Effect

+**Is your Effect doing several unrelated things?**

+- Each Effect should represent one independent synchronization process
+- Split complex Effects into multiple focused Effects if they handle different concerns

+**Are you reading state to calculate the next state?**

+- Use updater functions instead of reading current state as a dependency
+- Pass `setState(prev => prev + 1)` rather than `setState(count + 1)`

+**Do you want to read a value without "reacting" to its changes?**

+- Extract an Effect Event when you need to access current values without triggering re-runs
+- Use Effect Events for reading latest values without making them dependencies

+**Does some reactive value change unintentionally?**

+- Objects and functions recreated on every render cause unnecessary re-synchronizations
+- This is the most common cause of excessive Effect re-runs

+### The Object and Function Problem

+**Why Objects and Functions Cause Issues:**

+- In JavaScript, each newly created object/function is considered distinct from all others
+- Content doesn't matter - `{}` !== `{}` and `() => {}` !== `() => {}`
+- Components recreate objects/functions on every render, triggering Effects unnecessarily

+**Impact on Performance:**

+- Effect re-synchronizes more often than needed
+- Can cause performance issues and infinite loops
+- Makes debugging more difficult

+### Solutions for Different Scenarios

+**Move Code to Event Handlers:**

+- Use when code should respond to specific interactions
+- Event handlers don't need dependency arrays
+- Better separation of concerns

+**Split Effects:**

+- Separate unrelated synchronization logic
+- Each Effect handles one specific concern
+- Easier to debug and maintain

+**Use Updater Functions:**

+- Replace `setState(count + 1)` with `setState(prev => prev + 1)`
+- Removes state variables from dependencies
+- Prevents stale closure issues

+**Extract Effect Events:**

+- Access latest values without making them dependencies
+- Useful for reading props/state without triggering re-runs
+- Maintains access to current values while avoiding re-synchronization

+**Restructure Object/Function Dependencies:**

+- **Move outside component:** Define constants outside component scope
+- **Move inside Effect:** Create objects/functions within the Effect body
+- **Extract primitive values:** Use only the specific primitive values you need
+- **Use primitive props:** Structure component APIs around primitives when possible

+### Best Practices

+**Avoid Suppressing the Linter:**

+- Never ignore dependency warnings without proper justification
+- Suppressing leads to confusing bugs and stale closures
+- Always "prove" to the linter that a dependency isn't necessary

+**Prefer Primitive Dependencies:**

+- Use strings, numbers, booleans instead of objects when possible
+- Primitive values are compared by value, not reference
+- Makes components easier to optimize later

+**Structure for Success:**

+- Design component APIs around primitive props
+- Keep object creation outside render cycles when possible
+- Consider memoization for complex objects that must be dependencies

+### Debugging Strategy

+When an Effect runs too often:
+1. Check if objects/functions are being recreated unnecessarily
+2. Verify each dependency is actually needed for the Effect's logic
+3. Consider if the Effect is doing too many unrelated things
+4. Evaluate whether some code belongs in event handlers instead
+5. Look for opportunities to extract primitive values from complex dependencies

+This systematic approach ensures Effects run only when necessary while maintaining code clarity and performance.

 ## Reusing Logic with Custom Hooks